gabrielkheisa-ca/blue-green-manual/README.md

     terraform apply --auto-approve -target=kubernetes_deployment.green_app_deployment
     ```

-    You might initially deploy the green app with an internal service (`type: ClusterIP`) for testing.

-2.  **Update the Existing Service Selector:**

-    Modify the selector of the `hello-blue-service` to target the "green" pods.
-You can do this by editing the service definition directly using `kubectl`:
+    At this point, you have both "blue" and "green" applications running in your cluster.
+However, the `hello-blue-service` is still directing traffic only to the "blue" pods.
+You can verify the "green" deployment is running using `kubectl get deployments`.

+2.  **Testing the Green Application (Optional but Recommended):**

+    Before shifting live traffic, it's highly recommended to test the "green" application.
+Since it's not exposed via the `hello-blue-service` yet, you can use port-forwarding to access it directly:

     ```bash
+    kubectl port-forward deployment/hello-green-deployment 8080:5000
+    ```

+    Now you can access the "green" application in your browser at `http://localhost:8080`.
+Perform thorough testing to ensure the "green" application is working as expected.

+3.  **Gradually Redirect Traffic to Green by Updating the Service Selector:**

+    Now we will start directing traffic to the "green" application.
+We do this by updating the selector of the `hello-blue-service` to target the "green" pods.
+Instead of an immediate switch, we will perform a complete switch in this example for simplicity, but in a real-world scenario, you might use more advanced traffic management tools (like Ingress controllers with traffic splitting or service mesh solutions) for a truly gradual shift (e.g., 10% to green, then 50%, then 100%).

+    For this example, we will directly update the service selector.
+You can do this by editing the service definition using `kubectl`:

+    ```bash
     kubectl edit service hello-blue-service
     ```

-    And change the `selector` section to:
+    And change the `selector` section from targeting "blue":

     ```yaml
     spec:
       selector:
+        app: "hello-blue"
+        version: "blue" # Currently points to blue
+    ```

+    to targeting "green":

+    ```yaml
+    spec:
+      selector:
         app: "hello-green"
-        version: "green"
+        version: "green" # Now points to green
     ```

-    Alternatively, update the Terraform configuration for the `kubernetes_service` and apply it.
+    Save and close the editor. `kubectl` will apply the changes.
+Alternatively, you can update the Terraform configuration for the `kubernetes_service` resource and apply it:

+    ```terraform
+    resource "kubernetes_service" "blue_app_service" {
+      # ... (other configurations remain the same)
+      spec {
+        selector = {
+          app     = "hello-green" # Changed to hello-green version = "green"     # Changed to green
+        }
+        # ...
+      }
+    }
+    ```

+    Apply the updated Terraform configuration: `terraform apply --auto-approve -target=kubernetes_service.blue_app_service`

+    After updating the service selector, the `hello-blue-service` will now route all traffic to the "green" pods.
+The "green" application is now live!

-3.  **Monitoring and Rollback:**
+4.  **Monitoring and Rollback during Transition:**

-    Monitor your application after the switch.
-If issues arise, quickly rollback by changing the `selector` of `hello-blue-service` back to:
+    **Crucially, monitor your application closely immediately after updating the service selector.** Observe metrics, logs, and user feedback.
+If any issues arise with the "green" application, you need to be able to rollback quickly.

+    **To rollback to "blue":**  Simply revert the service selector back to target the "blue" pods.
+Use `kubectl edit service hello-blue-service` or re-apply the Terraform configuration with the original "blue" selector:

     ```yaml
     spec:
       selector:
         app: "hello-blue"
-        version: "blue"
+        version: "blue" # Rollback to blue
     ```

-4.  **Cleanup (Optional):**
+    This will instantly switch traffic back to the stable "blue" environment, minimizing downtime in case of problems with "green."

+5.  **Scaling Down (or Removing) the Blue Deployment:**

-    Once the green deployment is stable, you can scale down or remove the blue deployment resources.
+    Once you are confident that the "green" deployment is stable and performing as expected for a sufficient period, you can scale down the "blue" deployment to zero replicas to conserve resources.
+Keeping the "blue" deployment running (even at a reduced replica count) for a while longer after the switch provides an immediate rollback option.

-## Key Considerations for Blue-Green Deployments

-* **Database Migrations:** Plan for database schema changes to be compatible with both versions during the transition.
-* **Feature Flags:** Consider using feature flags for more complex rollouts.
-* **Testing:** Thoroughly test the green environment before switching traffic.
-* **Health Checks:** Ensure proper health checks are configured for your deployments.

-This `README.md` should provide a good overview of the process we discussed.
-Remember to replace the placeholder values with your actual project details!
+    To scale down the "blue" deployment to zero replicas using `kubectl`:

+    ```bash
+    kubectl scale deployment hello-blue-deployment --replicas=0
+    ```

+    Or, in Terraform, update the `kubernetes_deployment.blue_app_deployment` resource:

+    ```terraform
+    resource "kubernetes_deployment" "blue_app_deployment" {
+      # ...
+      spec {
+        replicas = 0 # Scale down to zero
+        # ...
+      }
+    }
+    ```

+    Apply the Terraform configuration: `terraform apply --auto-approve -target=kubernetes_deployment.blue_app_deployment`

+    Alternatively, if you are completely confident and want to remove the "blue" deployment resources entirely, you can remove the `kubernetes_deployment.blue_app_deployment` resource from your Terraform configuration and apply it. **However, be cautious when completely removing the "blue" deployment immediately after switching to "green," as it eliminates your quick rollback option.**  It's generally safer to scale down first and remove later after more observation.